Infrastructure

 Options for infrastructure:

-• Manual setup: Purchase inboxes directly from providers, warm up manually or use separate Deliverability Infrastructure services (Mailwarm, Warmbox) - requires managing multiple tools
+• Manual setup: Purchase inboxes (the deliverability infrastructure) directly from providers, warm up manually or use separate warmup services (Mailwarm, Warmbox) - requires managing multiple tools

-• Platform with native infrastructure: Use a platform like SuperSend where you can purchase and manage inboxes directly in the platform with built-in Deliverability Infrastructure - everything in one place
+• Platform with native infrastructure: Use a platform like SuperSend where you can purchase and manage inboxes (the deliverability infrastructure) directly in the platform with built-in email warmup - everything in one place

-• Platform + third-party infrastructure: Use a platform tool that directs you to third parties for inboxes and Deliverability Infrastructure (common with most email automation platforms) - fragmented but possible
+• Platform + third-party infrastructure: Use a platform tool that directs you to third parties for inboxes (the deliverability infrastructure) and warmup services (common with most email automation platforms) - fragmented but possible

 Step 4: Configure Email Authentication